omnifiedtechnologies/ckage/README.md

 First, install it with `$ npm i ckage -g` to install it globally.

 ```
-  Usage: ckage [options]
+  Usage: index [options]

   Options:

     -V, --version          output the version number
-    i, install [pkg]       Install a package; specify no package to install from ckage.json
     -s, --save             Save into the ckage file along with install
     -d, --dir <directory>  Specify a custom package out directory
+    p, publish             Publish to the repository
+    i, install [pkg]       Install a package; specify no package to install from ckage.json
     -h, --help             output usage information
 ```